 3 What are the potential applications of cognitive radio systems and their impact on spectrum management?

-4 How can cognitive radio systems promote the efficient use of radio resources?
+4 How can cognitive radio systems facilitate the efficient use of radio resources?

 5 What are the operational implications (including privacy and authentication) of cognitive radio systems?